 Nate Daly – Planning Project Manager & Writer

 Nate’s background is in journalism, writing and editing, and he earned a Bachelor of Science degree in Journalism from Cal Poly San Luis Obispo.
 His entrée into wildfire and GIS came when he contacted Zeke as the Dixie Fire approached their respective hometowns of Chester and Westwood.
-Nate began editing The Lookout, which led to work on the community wildfire protection plans for the Olympic Valley and leading Deer Creek’s CWPP planning for the American River Parkway and the City of Redding.
+Nate began editing The Lookout, which led to work on the community wildfire protection plan for the Olympic Valley and leading Deer Creek’s CWPP planning for the American River Parkway and the City of Redding.